gabrielsanttana/tindev/README.md

 ### 📱 Mobile

-To run the mobile application, it's necessary to have an React Native Expo environment setup and the Expo mobile app installed on your smartphone.
+It's also necessary to have an React Native Expo environment setup and the Expo mobile app installed on your smartphone.
-It's also necessary that both the smartphone and the computer are connected to the same network.
+It's important that both the smartphone and the computer are connected to the same network and to put the local IP address on the baseURL in the `api.js` file.

 With that: